-The purpose of Sustainable Development must be to deliver a framework whereby every human has ready access to all basic necessities – clean air, water, food, housing, sanitation, sustainable housing, health care, and energy – whilst simultaneously remaining below the carrying capacity of the natural environment both locally and globally.
+The purpose of Postcapitalist paradigm change must be to deliver a framework whereby every human has ready access to all basic necessities – clean air, water, food, sanitation, sustainable housing, health care, and energy – whilst simultaneously remaining below the carrying capacity of the natural environment both locally and globally.
+In other words to be operating within all planetary boundaries.
 Additionally, it must provide bodily and mental freedom as well as delivering quality educational opportunities to develop a broad range of skills and inculcate reciprocity as the cornerstone of human interactions.
 Moreover, it must seek to raise the consciousness of all humans so that negative emotional and mental-health issues are a fraction of the levels we see today.
 It must also maximise opportunities for leisure time and for activities which lead to the flow-state.
 Humans must evolve so that we might step into the cosmos and (hypothetically) greet our extra-terrestrial brothers and sisters as a peace-loving race.
-Sustainable Development is thus synonymous with a quest for Utopia, defined here as, Technologically Advanced Effective Egalitarianish Systems.
+Postcapitalist paradigm change is thus synonymous with a quest for Utopia, defined here as, Technologically Advanced Effective Egalitarian-ish Systems.

-The Tao of Sustainable Development presents a workable radical alternative paradigm to the current failing global neo-liberal capitalist socio-economic paradigm.
-The Tao of Sustainable Development is a paradigm change of philosophy, education, psychology, values, organisation and technology.
-A continuation along the destructive linear path of the arms-trade walking hand in hand with neo-liberalist capitalist ‘free’ market economics is no longer fit for purpose; only a paradigm change of socio-economic political philosophy can deliver long term environmental sustainability and social justice.
-Furthermore, The Tao of Sustainable Development proposes that there are five minimum characteristics to achieve sustainable societies both locally and globally.
+Postcapitalism: A Beginner’s Guide to Paradigm Change presents a workable radical alternative paradigm to the current failing global ideological capitalist socio-economic paradigm.
+Postcapitalism: A Beginner’s Guide to Paradigm Change examines, among other topics, philosophy, education, psychology, values, organisation, the nature of consciousness, the nature of the state and technology.
+A continuation along the destructive linear path of the arms-trade walking hand in hand with ideological capitalist ‘free’ market economics (based on fiat currencies lent into existence, bearing debt, as part of a system of fractional reserve banking) is no longer fit for purpose; only a paradigm change of socio-economic political philosophy can deliver long term environmental sustainability and social justice.
+Furthermore, Postcapitalism: A Beginner’s Guide to Paradigm Change proposes that there are five minimum characteristics to achieve sustainable societies both locally and globally.
 These characteristics are;

 - Sustainable Agriculture & Animal Husbandry